moding-il/bizdoc.core/README.md

 See Angular [reactive forms](https://angular.io/guide/reactive-forms).

-You can incorporate BizDoc _Select_ and _AutoComplete_ in your template:
+You can incorporate BizDoc _Select_ and _Autocomplete_ in your template:

 ```html
   <mat-form-field>